coff33ninja/AI-discord/README.md

-# Akino - Tsundere AI Discord Bot 🤖💕
+# Tsundere AI Discord Bot 🤖💕

 A Discord bot with a classic tsundere personality powered by Google's Gemini AI.
-Meet Akino - she's helpful but acts annoyed about it, uses mild swearing, and gets adorably flustered when complimented!
+The bot's name and personality are fully customizable through the persona card configuration - by default, meet Akeno!
+She's helpful but acts annoyed about it, uses mild swearing, and gets adorably flustered when complimented!

 ![Python](https://img.shields.io/badge/python-3.8+-blue.svg)
 ![Discord.py](https://img.shields.io/badge/discord.py-2.3.2-blue.svg)